-Starting in 2017, the Port Authority will rip out and restore the 1931-era paths on the George Washington Bridge as part of a $1.9 billion restoration.
+Between 2018 and 2025, the Port Authority of New York & New Jersey will rip out and restore the 1931-era, 7 foot paths on the George Washington Bridge as part of a $1.9 billion program to Restore the George.

-The GWB is the sole bike-able connector between North Jersey and NYC.
-Its 7 foot paths are dangerously overcrowded at 3700 cyclists per day and growing 10.4% per year.
-If that sustains, we’ll see 9,000 cyclists per day by the time the paths re-open in 2024.
+The George is the sole bike-able connector between North Jersey and NYC.
+Its paths are already dangerously overcrowded at 3700 cyclists per day.
+If the paths aren’t widened to comply with national standards (AASHTO), the George will become a walk-your-bikes facility.

-- In 2015, NYCDOT recorded that the GWB averaged 3700 trips per day on weekends, making it the #3 most-biked-bridge in NYC.
+- For six months in 2015, NYCDOT recorded an average 3700 trips per day on weekends, making the GWB the #3 most heavily biked bridge in NYC.

-- At 7′ the GWB would have by far the narrowest path.
+- Yet at 7 foot wide, the George has by far the narrowest path.

-- At 521 users per hour, current travel well exceeds AASHTO‘s 300 UPH threshold to widen the paths to 14’ and its FHWA level of service grades “F – Failing“.
+- At 521 users per hour, travel across the GWB paths well exceeds AASHTO‘s 300 user-per-hour threshold to widen the paths to 14 foot.

-- Replace the stairs on the North Path with ramps.
+- Replace stairs on the North Path with ramps.

 - Widen the NY-NJ approaches.